-Phoenix Autism Trust is a registered charity that exists to support young learners in and around London mainly with a primary diagnosis of autism, a closely related communication difficulty plus learning disability or difficulty, to be able to learn, thrive and reach their full potential.
+Phoenix Autism Trust is a registered charity that exists to support young learners in and around London with autism and related difficulties affecting communication to be able to learn, thrive and reach their full potential.

 The Trust's purpose is to enable those who are its service users and students to live ordinary lives and be active in their home communities, enjoying community living as independent as possible, accessing community services and employment or meaningful activity and enjoying friends and relationships.
-The Trust regards these as the foundations of good health and wellbeing and representing the best prospect of avoiding long term institutionalisation, which remains one of the major risks to young people with a primary diagnosis of autism, a closely related communication difficulty plus learning disability or difficulty, where they also have a significant learning disability.
+The Trust regards these as the foundations of good health and wellbeing and representing the best prospect of avoiding long term institutionalisation, which remains one of the major risks to young people with autism where they also have a significant learning disability.